I bet you’re wondering whether you even have a digital parenting technique.

 Set guidelines with respect to Internet and cell phone use and learn the warning signs of too much online time: skipping activities, meals and homework; weight loss or gain; falling grades.
 If you have younger children, set boundaries now.
 If you have older children, incorporate new rules with new devices.
 One family used this bedtime ritual: hugs, kisses, devices off and Smartphones handed over.

 There are many tools available to help you set and keep time limits if your parental word isn’t enough.
-Take a peek at the tools section and then be sure to read this article by Common Sense Media on different parental control systems.

 STEP FOUR: Stay involved and stay current of solutions.